mundyreimer/mundyreimer.github.io/_posts/2020-05-16-hyperbolic-geometry-mental-space.md

 <a href="https://pointatinfinityblog.wordpress.com/2018/02/19/life-on-the-poincare-disk/">
     <img src="/images/post_pics/hyperbolic_geometry/livingonpoincaredisc.png"
-    style="float: center"
+    style="float: middle"
     width="600"
     height="600"
         >
 </a>

-Because we know that the distances inside the disc appear equal to an outside Euclidean observer whereas within the Hyperbolic plane they get infinitely longer the closer you are to the edge of the disc, then if we were a person living within the hyperbolic plane moving from the center to the perimeter, from the perspective inside the disc we'd be moving at a constant speed and never approach the edge, where from an outside Euclidean observer it would look like we are actually slowing down the more we travel to the edge.
+Because we know that the distances inside the disc appear equal to an outside Euclidean observer whereas within the Hyperbolic plane they get infinitely longer the closer you are to the edge of the disc, then if we were a person living within the hyperbolic plane moving from the middle to the perimeter, from the perspective inside the disc we'd be moving at a constant speed and never approach the edge, where from an outside Euclidean observer it would look like we are actually slowing down the more we travel to the edge.
 From the *outside* we see boundaries and time slowing down, whereas from the *inside* we see infinite space and time staying constant.
 Perhaps we can design experiments that can differentiate between these perceptual differences in time, speed, and limits?

 ---